 North Lake Tahoe Fire Protection District

 Chief Ryan Sommers provided updates on North Lake Tahoe Fire's response to the recent wildfire in Southern California, where 17 engines and several personnel were sent to assist, all returning as of the previous day.
 He addressed concerns about the local water supply, assuring residents that while the community could face water limitations, the water system is designed for normal usage, not large-scale firefighting.
 He discouraged the use of exterior sprinkler systems, as they could drain critical water reserves needed for firefighting.
-Sommers emphasized the strong water infrastructure, including multiple large water tanks, and the proactive measures taken during past fires to maintain water levels.
+Sommers emphasized the strong water infrastructure, including multiple large water tanks, and the proactive measures taken during past fires, such as topping off tanks when there is a threat, to maintain water levels.
+In describing lessons learned from the LA fires, he stressed the importance of building codes and construction practices.
 He also discussed the region's fire prevention efforts, such as its fuels reduction program and defensible space initiatives, highlighting that the area is ahead of the curve in terms of fire preparedness.
 Lastly, he expressed pride in the local fire crew's response to the situation and pledged to keep the community informed about any lessons learned from the incident.

 Dianne Becker raised concerns about evacuation challenges during the recent California wildfires, specifically the chaotic situation on Pacific Coast Highway, where evacuees were forced to abandon their cars due to the advancing fire.
 She asked if this situation might influence future evacuation planning and funding for an evacuation analysis in the Tahoe area.
 Chief Sommers acknowledged that evacuation issues are a significant concern.
 He pointed out that evacuations are managed by Washoe County Emergency Management, not North Lake Tahoe Fire, though the fire agency has been advocating better evacuation planning and funding.
 He stressed that a coordinated evacuation process is crucial, and everyone needs to adhere to evacuation orders for specific areas to avoid gridlock.
 Sommers also highlighted the importance of homeowners maintaining full gas tanks, emphasizing personal responsibility during emergencies.
 He noted that even with advance planning and resource prepositioning, California still faced major evacuation challenges, and similar issues could arise in Tahoe if not carefully managed.
 Diane Becker also requested Chief Sommers' support in pushing for a study on evacuation planning, emphasizing that while North Lake Tahoe Fire is responsible for fighting fires, the county handles evacuation planning and budgeting.
 She shared her frustration with county meetings where the Fire District was incorrectly seen as responsible for evacuation planning, rather than the county.
 Chief Sommers agreed with her point, acknowledging the need for county involvement in evacuation planning.
 He offered to assist by following up with the appropriate individuals, asking her to provide names and contact information when she encounters this misunderstanding at meetings.